2sic/2sxc/ToSIC_SexyContent/Docs-Generator/namespaces/ToSic.Sxc/DataSources/CmsBlock.md

 ---
-uid: Todo.ToSic.Eav.DataSources.xxx
+uid: ToSic.Sxc.DataSources.CmsBlock
 ---

-# Data Source: Module-Instance DataSource
+# Data Source: CmsBlockDataSource / Module-Instance DataSource

 The **Module-Instance DataSource** [DataSource](xref:Specs.DataSources.DataSource) is part of the [Standard 2sxc/DNN Data Sources](xref:Specs.DataSources.ListAll).
 It is the default data source as it directly delivers module-instance data and is used for all scenarios which don't explicitly have a query, and it can also be used as part of a query.